grafana/tutorials/src/build-a-data-source-plugin.md

 [grafana-toolkit](https://github.com/grafana/grafana/tree/master/packages/grafana-toolkit) is a CLI application that aims to simplify Grafana plugin development, so that you can focus on code, and the toolkit takes care of building and testing it for us.

+All Grafana plugins needs to be located in `/var/lib/grafana/plugins` or `data/plugins`.
+Therefore, we recommend to move to one of these directories before following with the next steps.

 - Create a data source plugin from template, using the `plugin:create` command:

 ```